thismusicisfalse/DAOCPU/README.md

 ## Component 2: Dao De Jing analysis, _generative_

-This is a text analysis program, written in Processing.
+This is a text analysis and visualization program, written in Processing.
 The program was designed to perform analysis on a text so that the results may be used to generate other non-text properties (time for music, visual for fabrics, 3d models, etc.).

 The program picks a random chapter from James Legge's translation of the _Dao De Jing_ (https://en.wikipedia.org/wiki/Tao_Te_Ching & https://ctext.org/dao-de-jing), and filters the chosen chapter's text using Daniel Howe's riTa library (https://rednoise.org/rita/#reference).
 At present, the filter leaves only the nouns and the punctuations in the result that it returns.
 The filtered text becomes the basis for a time strucuture, which is currently implemented as timed disruptions in the generative composition, but may have other uses.